jdpiercy/Overlord-Pro/README.md

 # Overlord-Pro

-My collection of Firmware, CAD files, Motherboard Schematics, Manuals, Printer Profiles, etc. for the Overlord / Overlord Pro 3D Delta Printers.
-I have create this repository in the hope it helps other owners of these 3D printers, as support is all but non-existant from Dreammaker.
+A collection of Firmware, CAD files, Motherboard Schematics, Manuals, Printer Profiles, etc. for the Overlord / Overlord Pro 3D Delta Printers made by Dreammaker.cc  I have create this repository in the hope it helps other owners of these 3D printers, as support is all but non-existant from Dreammaker.

 <b>Notes:</b>

 I found that the 2.3.5 firmware to be the most stable.

+These printers use custom/tweaked Marlin based firmware.

 <b>Todo:</b>